Title-1

 Under §120B.11 Subd.
 2(a), the school board must adopt at a public meeting a comprehensive, long-term strategic plan that includes (clause 2): “a process to assess and evaluate each student’s progress toward meeting state and local academic standards, assess and identify students to participate in gifted and talented programs and accelerate their instruction, and adopt early-admission procedures consistent with section 120B.15.”

-Academic Acceleration in Minnesota: Three Types, Two Required Assessment Components, One Statutory Standard
+Academic Acceleration: Three Types, Two Required Assessment Components, One Statutory Standard

 Minnesota’s acceleration requirement is more precise than most states.
 Districts must not only have an acceleration policy; they must specify how they will assess readiness AND motivation and how they will match the level, complexity, and pace of curriculum to the student to achieve the best type of acceleration.
 The statute recognizes that different students need different types of acceleration and that a one-size approach fails both students and programs.